Text Link

 Cognitive behavioral therapy (CBT)

-By far the most frequently-recommended treatment for people struggling with bulimia nervosa, cognitive behavioral therapy (CBT) centers on the idea of changing unhelpful or distorted thinking patterns.
+One of the leading recommended treatments for people struggling with bulimia nervosa, cognitive behavioral therapy (CBT) centers on the idea of changing unhelpful or distorted thinking patterns.

-This is achieved by essentially “rewiring” the brain, breaking up neurological pathways that have been built around unhelpful thoughts or behaviors, and constructing new, healthier paths for those thoughts to take instead.
+This is achieved by essentially “rewiring” the person’s thinking and behavior patterns, breaking up pathways that have been built around unhelpful thoughts or behaviors, and constructing new, healthier processes for those thoughts to take instead.

 Major areas of focus

-These methods have proven successful for many types of disorders and have been especially helpful for people recovering from bulimia nervosa.
-(8)
+These methods have proven successful for many types of disorders and have been especially effective at helping people with BN reduce binge eating behavior.8

 woman in nature with sunshine